mhmohona/60daysofudacity/README.md

 - start working on [Titanic](https://www.kaggle.com/c/titanic)
 - solving math quize in #Math_help
 - one hour for personal project.

 ### Day 11: July 11, 2019:

+**Progress:**
+- working on organizing Hackathon : https://www.kaggle.com/spaics/datasets
+- Had our forth meeting for #sg_spaic-kagglers with  @Marwa @Shubhendu Mishra @Richaldo_Elias @Labiba @Munira Omar and working on this [Kernel]( https://www.kaggle.com/munniomer/sg-spaic-kagglers-titanic)

+Motivation of the day: *It was not a productive day :( *

+### Day 11: July 11, 2019: